HildrRipple/AgentSociety/docs/05-custom-agents/05-agent-customization.md

     asyncio.run(main())
 ```

-## 2. Implement Your Logic with `Block`
+## 2. Enhance Your Agent with `Block`

 For complex behaviors, you can use `Block` to organize logic.

 ### What is a `Block`?

-A `Block` is a foundational component that encapsulates modular functionality, similar to a layer in PyTorch.
+A `Block` is a foundational component that encapsulates modular functionality, idealy represents a specific functional behavior.
 Each Block has:

 - Configurable fields with default values and descriptions
 - Access to core tools like LLM, Memory, and Environment